wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 shared entries are always smaller than non-shared entries; Owned entries are always smaller than non-owned entries.
 At last, if the ordering still cannot be determined between the two entries, the LRU timestamp is used for final arbitration, which will never result in a tie.

+### Hash Functions

+Hash functions are another class of subcomponent that `class CacheArray` uses, which are defined in file `hash.h`.
+The pure, abstract base class, `class HashFunction`, exposes a single method `hash()`, which, given an ID and an address, returns a hash value.
+In practice, `class CacheArray` always calls `hash()` with the ID being zero.